How to Cut Zinnias for a Vase or Bouquet

 When using zinnias as cut flowers, it’s vital to keep them properly hydrated.
 Use lukewarm water and change it every 1 to 2 days.
 Cutting the stem at a 45-degree angle increases the surface area, helping the stem absorb more water.

-Never let your cut zinnia stems run out of water.
+Never let your cut stems run out of water.
 Whenever you change the water, it’s worth adding flower food or preservatives.
 This provides more nutrients to help sustain the stems a bit longer.

 Keep the Vase Out of Sunlight

-If your zinnia vase is left in direct or bright sunlight, your stems will lose water more quickly.
+If your vase is left in direct or bright sunlight, your stems will lose water more quickly.
 This causes them to wilt and die.
-Keep the vase in a cool, shaded spot to help your cut zinnias last as long as possible.
+Keep the vase in a cool, shaded spot to help your cut flowers last as long as possible.
 Try to keep the temperature as stable as possible and avoid drafty areas near air or window vents.

 Boiling Water Treatment

 As well as losing water, cut zinnia flowers can lose sap, which deprives the stem of energy.
-To help your zinnia stems retain their sap, use a quick boiling water bath to scald them.
+To help your stems retain their sap, use a quick boiling water bath to scald them.
 Before placing your stems in a vase, dip the cut end of the stem into boiling water for about 20 seconds.

 Add Floral Preservatives